futufeld/brainfunc/README.md

 #### `findMatchingLoop`

-Implement the `findMatchingLoop` function, which takes a `Code` in which the cursor element is `Open` and returns that `Code` shifted so that the cursor element is the corresponding `Loop` instruction, if one exists.
-Example:
+Implement the `findMatchingLoop` function, which takes a `Code` and returns that `Code` shifted so that the cursor element is the corresponding `Loop` instruction, if one exists.
+Examples:

 ```
 findMatchingLoop (Zipper [] O [O, L, L]) == Just (Zipper [L, O, O] L [])